 In response to ACE's claims process, Air Canada filed a contingent claim related to the tax indemnities referred to above.
-The contingent claim, in the amount of \$50.1 million, covers any eventual reassessment of Air Canada's input tax credit refund claims plus any related interest and ancillary legal costs.
-The reassessment periods for the large majority of the input tax credit claims covered by the indemnity in favour of Air Canada expired at the end of 2014, with the remaining reassessment periods gradually expiring by 2016.
+The contingent claim, in the amount of \$50.1 million, covered any eventual reassessment of Air Canada's input tax credit refund claims plus any related interest and ancillary legal costs.
+The reassessment periods for substantially all of the input tax credit claims covered by the indemnity in favour of Air Canada expired in 2014 and 2015, and the remaining reassessment period expired at the beginning of 2016.
 See "Section 3.1 - Analysis of Net Assets in Liquidation - Income and other taxes payable" for additional information.
 Aveos filed a similar contingent claim in the amount of \$1.6 million with respect to any eventual reassessment of input tax credit refund claims and any related interest and ancillary costs.
 The reassessment periods for the input tax credit claims covered by the indemnity in favour of Aveos expired at the end of 2014.
-ACE maintains a reserve for claims and other potential contingencies, which includes an amount for the indemnity in favour of Air Canada with respect to reassessment periods which have not yet expired.
-Such reserve will not be available for distribution to the shareholders pending the expiration of the related reassessment periods or settlement of such contingencies.